-So you bought an intranet, now what?
+So you’ve invested in an intranet, now what?
 This article is the first of a three part series providing tips on how to run a smooth and successful intranet project.

 Launching an intranet is a big challenge.
-Unlike other software applications, an intranet is not plug-and-play; you cannot just set it up, and walk away.
+Unlike other software applications, an intranet is not plug-and-play.
+It might work out of the box, but you cannot just set it up, and walk away.
 To be successful, your intranet requires commitment from every single user, and must relate to established business objectives.

-Fortunately, we have some advice on how you can simplify your implementation project into three digestible steps: defining intranet goals, turning goals into project deliverables, and creating a project checklist.
+Fortunately, we have some advice on how you can simplify your implementation project into three easy steps:

 Begin with your intranet goals